Residencies and Fellowships

 Develop Advanced Clinicians

-Graduate fellows with expertise in neurologic occupational therapy who integrate advanced, patient-centered care and interdisciplinary collaboration with a strong theoretical foundation in neurologic rehabilitation, promoting improved occupational health and participation.
+Graduate fellows with post-professional learning in the neurologic occupational therapy, who can integrate advanced, patient-centered clinical practice and interdisciplinary team-based collaborative practice with a theoretical knowledge base in neurologic rehabilitation to promote improved occupational health and participation of individuals they serve.

 Deliver Evidence-Based Care